keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 Here we can see that the value of the `cpu-throttling` metric is `1.63`

-### Setup HorizontalPodAutoscaler
+### Set up HorizontalPodAutoscaler

-And now that we are able to retrieve the value of our metric, and have it stored in our cluster in the status of our `KeptnMetric` custom resource, we can configure a `HorizontalPodAutoscaler` to make use of this information and therefore scale our application automatically:
+Now that we are able to retrieve the value of our metric, and have it stored in our cluster in the status of our `KeptnMetric` custom resource, we can configure a `HorizontalPodAutoscaler` to make use of this information and therefore scale our application automatically: